cryptexfinance/website/src/pages/blog/2022-07-01-cryptex-finance-ctx-’s-rss-feed-integrated-with-crypto-com-price-page.md

 ---
 ![](/img/cryptex_cryptocom-min.jpeg)

-Through Crypto.com’s \[Cryptex Finance (CTX) Price Page]([https://crypto.com/price/cryptex-finance](https://crypto.com/price/cryptex-finance "https\://crypto.com/price/cryptex-finance")), you can now directly access Cryptex Finance’s RSS news feed.
+Through Crypto.com’s [Cryptex Finance (CTX) Price Page](https://crypto.com/price/cryptex-finance), you can now directly access Cryptex Finance’s RSS news feed.
 This feature will enable Crypto.com users to obtain the latest news and updates on Cryptex Finance, a leader in synthetic assets.

 Crypto.com users can stay on top of the latest updates regarding Cryptex Finance’s products and services in addition to access to the latest CTX price, trading volume, live charts and market capitalization data.